Such is Life?

 “It’s Okay”

-I also embrace those Native American beliefs that one’s journey on earth is but one segment of an overall odyssey, and that odyssey includes some kind of afterworld unrelated to complying with this or that doctrine.
-Which leads to the notion that “it’s okay” isn’t just for the one who remains in the presence of death.
-It’s okay for the one leaving as well.
-At least for me, and Such is Life? shares experiences about solace expressed from the one remaining to the one in their final moments: reassuring expressions that the one remaining would rather bear a profound departure than prolong the pain and suffering being endured by the one in its deathbed.
-One of my memoir’s chapters begins somewhat lyrically with my notion of “it’s okay”:
+I also embrace those Native American beliefs that longevity on earth is but one segment of an overall journey, and that journey is unrelated to our behavior or compliance with this or that doctrine.
+Which leads to the notion that “it’s okay” isn’t just for the one who remains after the moment of mortality, it’s okay for the one leaving as well.
+“Letting go” isn’t a one-way street.
+My memoir has diversions throughout, and one of Such is Life?’s shots at verse embraces my notion of “it’s okay”:

 It’s okay to share an eternal goodbye,